priya-gitTest/article-template/article.md

 ---
-title: "Morgan's Marvelous Mutations: Unraveling the Mysteries of Genetic Variation"
+title: "Testing the Title"
 abstract: |
-  Here we present a templating guide for Research Articles submitted to _The Morganton Scientific_.
+  Testing Here we present a templating guide for Research Articles submitted to _The Morganton Scientific_.
 We use some inspiration from [Thomas Hunt Morgan](https://en.wikipedia.org/wiki/Thomas_Hunt_Morgan), who was a pioneering American geneticist whose work with fruit flies ([Drosophila melanogaster](https://en.wikipedia.org/wiki/Drosophila_melanogaster)) in the early 20th century provided the first solid evidence of genes being carried on chromosomes.
 This background provides a scaffold for exploring templating in a realistic way, without looking at too much [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) text.
 The paper shows analysis in a Jupyter Notebook and uses those in a reproducible manner in the article.
 Look out for quoted sections that explain the section or other relevant formatting information.

   Your abstract should be between 100-200 words, and introduce a technical synopsis of your paper that includes background, methods, results, and conclusions.
 You can use the `abstract: |` key in your article frontmatter to write it.
 acknowledgments: |